Institutional Review Board

 There are eight biomedical IRB panels and two social behavioral IRB panels at the University.
 The IRBs receive more than 10,000 initial applications, modification requests, reports of new information, or requests for changes to research teams each year.
 Each IRB biomedical panel meets every other week, while each social and behavioral panel meets at least once per month.

 The University IRBs are situated under the Human Research Protection Program (HRPP), a program that reports to the Office of the Vice President for Research in the University.
 The Vice President for Research also serves as the institutional official (IO).
+Associate Vice President Frances Lawrenz serves as the deputy institutional official for social-behavioral science, animal studies, and biological agents.
+Michelle Biros, M.D. serves as the deputy institutional official for biomedical research.

 Each committee consists of faculty, students, and staff representing all University campuses, Fairview, and Gillette Children’s Specialty Hospital.
 Membership expertise includes scientists (biomedical and social behavioral), nonscientists, and unaffiliated members.